neurosignal/EEGwsIITMandi2025/README.md

 We will use the **FieldTrip toolbox** in MATLAB for EEG analysis.
 Download it here:
 [https://www.fieldtriptoolbox.org/download.php](https://www.fieldtriptoolbox.org/download.php)

+📌 Installation:
+Download, extract (unzip) and add path to your MATLAB: addpath(‘fieldtrip directory on your drive’) ft_defaults
 ---

 > ⚠️ **Note: Please complete all installations before the workshop to make the most of the hands-on sessions.